rubik/rubik.github.io/content/post/kubernetes-tutorial-iii-best-practices.md

 can be acceptable for some simpler deployments, a more robust approach is necessary for production deployments.

-For example, container might need some warm up time before it gets to an operational state.
+For example, a container might need some warm-up time before it gets to an operational state.
 This could mean some requests are dropped if Kubernetes considers the container ready when it's not.
 To remedy, we can configure readiness and liveness probes.